DaliaElmansy/PredictiveModel/README.md

 # Predictive Models
-Using Random Forest, Support Vector Machine and K-Nearest Neigbors
+Using Random Forest, Support Vector Machine and K-Nearest Neighbors to predict Cancer from Gene Expression Datasets